Michael Jones (activist): Ryan White and other work

 After Jeanne White contacted Jones for help with her son Ryan White, who had been barred from attending school in Kokomo, Indiana, Jones told the Indianapolis Star, "Cases like Ryan [White]'s and Rock Hudson have brought the panic to a high point in Indiana.
 The more people hear, the more they are concerned and that could work two ways.
 I can see more being educated about AIDS, or I can see more discrimination (against AIDS victims)."
 Jones and the Civil Liberties Union accepted Ryan's case.

 In addition to Ryan White's case, Jones worked to persuade state legislators to support a statewide gay and lesbian rights bill in Indiana's 104th General Assembly in 1985, but failed when the legislation lost its sole sponsor, State Senator Louis Mahern Jr.

 Jones spent much of his tenure speaking at events throughout the state, aiming for wider acceptance of gays and lesbians and to build support for gay and lesbian rights protections.
 "Indiana may be conservative, but that doesn't necessarily mean people aren't going to be at least tolerant of gays.
 In Indiana, the situation is getting better," he told the Ball State Daily News.
 In a speech at Earlham College, he described homosexuals as "a chosen people—chosen by powers beyond this world to help build that society of brotherhood."

 Indianapolis Star columnist Dan Carpenter wrote a tribute to Jones shortly before Jones left for Los Angeles.
 Citing a confrontation that occurred between Jones and a young KKK heckler in which Jones met the young man with "plain old you-and-me, eye-to-eye conversation," Carpenter wrote, "It's also illustrative of the temperament Jones brought to the unpaid job, a job he created at the age of 19 shortly after he had come out of closet as a homosexual."
 He continued: "All his [Jones'] trials since then—the negotiations with government officials, the protest demonstrations, the lawsuits, the legislative lobbying, the countless speeches and the struggle to help his middle-class family accept his sexual orientation–have left him not burned out but lit up...
 Jones has much to do with the growing militancy in the gay community here."

-Contributions

-Jones was a youthful, ordinary, and congenial spokesman for the gay and lesbian community at a time when few others spoke up and homophobic stereotypes were still widespread.
-He was able to create dialogue and open the doors for many of the community's gay people and organizations today.